Fraud Detection Reference Implementation

 5% of scored volume

-Governance gain
+Governance benefit

 Evidence-linked scoring can turn opaque fraud scores into auditable decision rationale.
 Analysts can review high-risk cases with feature-level context, while second-line risk and model governance teams can verify threshold behavior and probability stability across cohorts.

-Implementation Detail
+Implementation Blueprint

-Operating blueprint for bank fraud command centers
+Operating model for fraud command centers

 Feature engineering, scoring, decision evidence, and queue policy run as one governed workflow across risk and operations.